bbauska/CS198.2x/README.md

 least 4 of us to prevote the block that he proposed in order to reach the greater than ⅔ threshold.

-So we wait for a bit of time for all the prevotes to come in.
+We wait for a bit of time for all the prevotes to come in.
 Remember that Tendermint is partially synchronous, so we stop waiting after the timeout time has passed, and just take whatever prevotes we have so far, and assume the rest are prevote nil.